frappe/builder/README.md

 Frappe Builder is a low-code website builder designed for simplicity, speed, and flexibility.
 Craft beautiful websites effortlessly with an intuitive visual builder.
 Whether you're a designer looking for ease or a developer seeking customization, Frappe Builder empowers you.
 It also features a click-to-publish option that gives you the complete end-to-end website creation experience.

+### Motivation

+Most existing solutions were either too complex, too restrictive, or difficult to integrate with the Frappe ecosystem.
+Additionally, pages built with these tools were often bloated with unnecessary scripts and styles.
+I wanted to take a stab at solving this problem while prioritising performance from day one.
+I aimed to address two major issues with this project: providing an intuitive way to design a web page and enabling one-click publishing.
+As a web developer, it helps me scratch my own itch, and I hope it helps others too.

 ### Key Features

 - **Intuitive Visual Builder:** Simplify your workflow with a Figma-like editor.